NESCent/hip_hack_howto/research/deep_dive_notes.md

 ### Polished summary with key points

-The "Phylogeny inference on non-molecular characters" activity (project 34) focused on enhancing existing libraries with methods that use data on morphological and other non-molecular features.
+The "Phylogeny inference on non-molecular characters" activity (project 34) at NESCent's first hackathon focused on enhancing existing libraries with methods that use data on morphological and other non-molecular features (as distinct from methods limited to molecular sequence data).
+Generally these enhancements were a cross-cutting activity.
+BioRuby developers implemented previously absent fundamental object types to support phylogenetics (e.g., trees, a Newick parser).
+Work on BioPerl resulted in interoperability with Bio::Phylo (a separate Perl package of phylogeny-related objects and methods), and an implementation of TreeI, NodeI and AlignI interfaces allowing non-molecular characters.

-## Trait Evolution (event 2, project 27)
+Trait Evolution (event 2, project 27)
 ### Status
 Done.